PRINT

 The variable or constant to print.

-You can use a semicolon (;) to print more than one variable at one line.
+You can use a semicolon (;) to print multiple variables or constants after each other.

 When you end a line with a semicolon, no linefeed and carriage return will be added.

-The PRINT routine can be used when you have a RS-232 interface on your uP.
+The PRINT routine can be used when you have a RS-232 interface on your processor.

 The RS-232 interface can be connected to a serial communication port of your computer.